Malaysian Islamic Party

-The party was a component party of the then governing Perikatan Nasional (PN) coalition which came to power as a result of the 2020–21 Malaysian political crisis.
+The party is a founding and principal component of the then-governing Perikatan Nasional (PN) coalition which came to power amid the 2020–21 Malaysian political crisis.
 The party governs either solely or as coalition partners in the states of Kelantan, Terengganu, Kedah and Perlis.
 In the past, it was a coalition partner in the state governments of Penang and Selangor as part of the federal opposition between 2008 and 2018.

-Since the 2022 Malaysian general election, the party holds 43 of the 222 seats in the federal Dewan Rakyat, being the largest individual party, and has elected parliamentarians or state assembly members in 11 of the country's 13 states.
+Since the 2022 general election, the party holds 43 of the 222 seats in the federal Dewan Rakyat, being the largest individual party, and has elected parliamentarians or state assembly members in 12 of the country's 13 states.
 Internationally, PAS is affiliated with the Muslim Brotherhood.

 History

 Origins

 The post-World War II period, while Malaya was still under British colonial rule, saw the emergence of the country's first formal Islamic political movements.
 The Malay Nationalist Party (MNP), a left-wing nationalist organisation, was formed in October 1945 and led by Burhanuddin al-Helmy, who would later become the third president of PAS.
 Out of the MNP arose the Pan Malayan Supreme Islamic Council (Majlis Agama Tertinggi Sa-Malaya or MATA) in 1947, and MATA in turn formed the party Hizbul Muslimin (Muslim People's Party of Malaya) in 1948.
 The central aim of Hizbul Muslimin was the establishment of an independent Malaya as an Islamic state.
 However, the party did not live beyond 1948.
 The Malayan Emergency of that year, while a British–Communist dispute, saw the colonial administration arrest a number of the party's leaders, and the nascent group disbanded.
 Nevertheless, the party served as a forerunner to PAS, supplying both the ideology upon which PAS was formed and some of PAS's key leaders in its early years.